Part 4: Deploy a ML use case with inputs and outputs

 )

-When the step creation is finished, you obtain an output describing your step (including its inputs and outputs) as below:
+When the pipeline creation is finished, you obtain an output describing your pipeline (including its inputs and outputs) as below:

 Inputs: